Piece By Piece, Stone By Stone: The Unfathomable Scale Of The Surfside Collapse

 Such is the level of discomfort that has settled over the community since they woke up to learn the news of what had happened.
 The partial collapse was captured in a haunting surveillance video that shows the middle section of the building dissolving downward in a matter of seconds, followed by another section that couldn’t stand on its own.
 Many in Surfside compare the collapse to 9/11 — the shock and confusion, the dust and smoke, the rubble where there was once structure.

-Those first hours were critical and dozens of survivors were pulled from the pile.
+Those first hours were critical and dozens of survivors escaped the collapse.
 The response grew quickly.
 A round-the-clock operation was put in place to do the grueling work of sorting through the pile looking for people.
 K-9 units arrived to help sniff out people.
 First responders from across Florida and other states were brought in to help make up the hundreds of workers on the pile.
 They were broken up into seven task forces — Zeljkovic is in Task Force 3 — many of them with experience from previous disasters including 9/11, hurricanes, and the 2010 earthquake in Haiti.
 An Israeli rescue team arrived, and a Mexican contingent landed in the area (though a side drama broke out about whether the latter was allowed to help, resulting in people putting up signs protesting on their behalf).
 Engineers were brought in to assess the risk of further collapse.The danger of the work was highlighted when a rescue worker fell 25 feet as family members visited the site within the first few days.

 “It's not just dangerous in the sense that they could get PTSD after the fact.
 It's just dangerous while on it,” said Juan Pineiro, a Coral Gables firefighter paramedic who was in Surfside to provide peer support for responders working on the pile who may need it.
 “You could slip, you could fall through a hole, you could walk on something and not know what you're walking into.”